In a word

 - There were 6 sections of the Fortress presumably filled with their respective faction.
 What were they doing this whole time?
 Did they become heretics?
 The subject of existing ranked hexarchate members was completely glossed over, even though the Fortress represented a "microcosm" of the hexarchate.

-Not having these very reasonable questions answered was a major hurdle in my enjoyment of the novel.
 Moreover, there were a few very confusing parts where I think the author was either trying too hard to be clever, or just didn't elaborate enough:

 - Boarding the Fortress was confusing.
 Where did they board?
 Why didn't the Fortress fire upon the boarding parties?
 Was it because they trusted Jedao and his ruse?
 Did the Kel jsut start firing upon the heretics when the doors opened?
 If so, how did Kel Nerevor get captured?
 (All of this was so inconsequential to the plot anyway, functionally it's just easier to assume that the Kel boarded under fire and engaged the heretics.)